-Over the MTEF period, the DPSA will intensify the fight against corruption in the Public Service by strengthening disciplinary action in cases of corruption, and by promoting a culture of accountability, and ethical and professional behaviour.
+Over the MTEF period, the DPSA will intensify the fight against corruption in the Public Service by promoting a culture of accountability, and ethical and professional behaviour; and strengthening discipline management.
+The Public Administration Ethics, Integrity and Disciplinary Technical Assistance Unit is responsible for the development of guidelines on conducting lifestyle audits.